adamscarlat/PyCorn/README.md

 	python pycorn.py inputfileName outputfileName windowslidesize

+For example:

+	python pycorn.py myGenome.fa tssLocation 100

-inputfile: genome sequence in FASTA format
+inputfile: genomic sequence in FASTA format
 outputfile: position of transcription start sites and its neighbor nucleotides
 windowslidesize: the window size when you scan the genome

-For example:

-	python pycorn.py myGenome.fa tssLocation 100
+The parameter windowslidesize defines the resolution of the search.
+From our testing, smaller window size gives a better resolution up to a certain point.
+A window size that is too small may result in an increase of false positives while a window size that is too large may result in an increase of false negatives.The recommended window slide size is between 50 - 100.

 #Input File
 Accepted input sequnce is in FASTA format, which begins with a single-line description starting with “>”, followed by lines of sequnce data.

+An example for a valid input file (chromosome 1 of the Zea Maize):

+	>1 dna:chromosome chromosome:AGPv3:1:1:301476924:1
+	GAATTCCAAAGCCAAAGATTGCATCAGTTCTGCTGCTATTTCCTCCTATCATTCTTTCTG
+	ATGTTGAAAATGATATTAAGCCTAGGATTCGTGAATGGGAGAAGGTATTTTTGTTCATGG
+	TAGTCATTGGAACCTGCTAGATTGTACACTTGACAATAACATATATTAATATTAGTGACC
+	CCATTTTTAAATTTCCTAGGCTGGCATTGAACAAGACTATGTTAGTAGGATGTTGTTGAA
+	...

 #Output File